What You Need to Know About Heavy Period Bleeding

 Bioidentical progesterone is an anti-inflammatory and can help make periods lighter and reduce heavy bleeding.

-Lara Briden is an naturopathic doctor, author and authority on bioidentical hormones and she suggests progesterone can be used together with turmeric to relieve the heavy periods of perimenopause.
+Lara Briden is an experienced naturopathic doctor, author and authority on bioidentical hormones and she suggests progesterone can be used together with turmeric to relieve the heavy periods of perimenopause.

 NSAID’s such as ibuprofen can help decrease bleeding during periods by 20-40%, and, according to some research, can alleviate symptoms like cramps.
+Always check with your pharmacist if you are on certain medications as they are contraindicated for asthma and high blood pressure.

 However, NSAIDs are intended for short term use only and side effects include headache, dizziness, drowsiness, fatigue and restless sleep, thirst and sweating, tingling or numbness in hands and feet.